 It is incorrect to say that rule-based chatbots are worse; they are just different.

-They are much simpler, have a specific usage/target user base, and are more affordable.
-AI chatbots, in contrast, are used for more complicated cases to fully resolve customers’ issues.
+Rule-based chatbots are much simpler, have a specific usage/target user base, and are more affordable.
+AI powered chatbots, in contrast, are used for more complicated cases to fully resolve customers’ issues.
 Also, rule-based bots are limited by typos or wrong keywords that people might use.
-This is why rule-based chatbots require more data for automated customer service training.
+This is why rule-based chatbots require more data for automated customer care service training.

 Another problem with rule-based chatbots is that there are limited questions that such bots can handle because they use decision trees.
 This means bots have a limited number of questions that a client can navigate through.
 Clients can get lost when it comes to more complicated services than just ordering a pizza.